 For example, does your OA state that your company can only carry out flights in uncontrolled airspace?
 If so, you are not allowed to fly in the Netherlands in controlled airspace.
 If you do wish to fly in controlled airspace, it is mandatory to change your OA.
 You can apply for a change with the Civil Aviation Authority (CAA) in your country of registration.
 In this case, you want to apply for a generic OA that allows you to carry out flights in controlled airspace.

-Would you like to submit an application for cross-border operations in The Netherlands?
+Would you like to submit an application for cross-border operations in the Netherlands?
 You can use this form: Application for a cross-border UAS operation in the ‘specific’ category.
 Make sure to send the following information with your application:

 - An application form for cross-border UAS operations in the specific category.